My Extended Death

 “Possibly.”

 The machine said nothing.
-Sentwali vented dominance, not that the anosmic machine would appreciate ser contempt.
-Sie switched on the recorder.
+Sentwalin vented dominance, not that the anosmic machine would appreciate ser contempt.
+Sie switched on the recorder one last time.

 Fast now.
 Time is short.